Skip to content

 ColumnDescription

-TimeWhen the attempt was made
+TimeWhen the attempt was recorded

 DVRWhich DVR server triggered the alert